stassop/flutter_hero_page_route/README.md

 To avoid wrapping each route in `PageRouteBuilder`, we extend it instead.
 We then call the superclass with `pageBuilder` and `transitionDuration` properties to gain control of the animation.

+The `pageBuilder` callback receives the `animation` argument which can be used to control the route transition.
+Since most widgets have shape, background color and elevation, we can pass their initial values.

 Here's what the code looks like:

 ```dart